AnggaR96s/Reforestation/README.md

-## Why does a chicken coop only have two doors?
-Because if it had four doors it would be a chicken sedan.
+## How many optometrists does it take to change a light bulb?
+1 or 2?
+1... or 2?